 Borrowers may consider refinancing for several different reasons, including but not limited to:

-In general, refinancing includes the following fees as outlined below:
+In general, refinancing includes the following closing costs outlined below: